 The characters I didn’t like though, were Rasputin and his bat pet.
 Their characters felt redundant and overly evil at times.
 They were evil for the sake of being evil, without any well-established motivation.
 They could’ve been left out of the film entirely it would’ve benefited from it.
 The writers just would have had to come up without some other excuses for one or two plot points, but other than that, there isn’t much that should be changed.
 The time we spend with them could then be spent developing Anastasia’s and Dimitri’s relationship some more.
 Even though their characters might not have been the best, there’s no denying that the voice acting of Rasputin and the Bat was really good.
 I really liked Meg Ryan as Anastasia and John Cusack as Dimitri as well.

 The animation too was really good.
 The way characters danced around when a song was playing was absolutely gorgeous.
-If I remember correctly, they used some form of motion capture for these scenes and the result really looks nice.
-It makes it all look very fluid and satisfying to look at.
+If I remember correctly, they used rotoscoping for these scenes and the result really looks nice.
+It makes it all feel very fluid and satisfying to look at.
 Now, one thing that I didn’t really like from the animation, was how they integrated 2d and 3d looking items with each other.
 The 3D drawn objects could often look weird and they sometimes interacted with 2D animated objects in an odd manner.
 The way some shadows were drawn also didn’t really mesh well with the overall drawing style.
 It felt really out of place at times.
 The character design of Rasputin also wasn’t the greatest.
 It felt like an accumulation of different Disney villains, rather than an original and creative idea.
 The drawing style is nothing spectacular and is never filled with tons of detail, but it was decent, except for some facial features that looked weird.
 The backdrops, though, were fantastically done.
-Other than that, the animation felt really fluid and nice to look at.
 Outside of the dancing sequences, there were other moments where the animation was quite impressive as well, like the train scene, for example.
 It’s a thrilling scene as a whole, due to decent directing and a well-made soundtrack, but the animation in that one’s really spectacular.

 Here’s a short word about the songs; I wasn’t annoyed by them.
 The songs were decent and never interrupted the flow of the film, unlike Rasputin’s storyline.
 There wasn’t an overflow of them, which I also really liked and sometimes they gave us some insight into how the characters were feeling, as songs are supposed to do in a musical.